OWASP/www-policy/operational/expense-reimbursement.md

 - In consultation with the Executive Directr, Treasurer will make final determination

 Our policies explicitly prohibit expenses and reimbursement behavior that personally enrich its Board, leaders, members, staff, or partners.
 It is a very serious matter if you record false or misleading information on expense reimbursements.
 You may not request reimbursement for expenses that you did not have or that were not business-related.

+## Helpful Links
+- [Submit Invoices](https://owasporg.atlassian.net/servicedesk/customer/portal/4/group/12){:target='_blank'} for Chapter and Project expenses
+- [Request Reimbursments](https://owasporg.atlassian.net/servicedesk/customer/portal/4/group/9){:target='_blank'} for OWASP Expenses
+- General [Service Desk](https://owasporg.atlassian.net/servicedesk/customer/portals){:target='_blank'} (JIRA) for ticketing

+## Travel Assistance Programs

+From time to time, the OWASP Foundation will budget funds for leaders and members to travel while furthering the mission of the Foundation.
+All travel reimbursed through the Travel Assistance Program must be pre-approved.
+The Executive Director along with the Treasurer will define the requirements and limits, along with the process for participating in these programs.

+## Hardware

+Capital asset purchases for chapters and proejcts is strongly discouraged and if over $250 requires pre-approval.
+The primary reason for this policy is the complexity of warehousing and asset tracking.
+Capital assets under $2,000 purchased by the Foundation will be expensed and not amortized.

+## OWASP Project Contracting

+All OWASP Projects are started with the understanding that they will be volunteer run, and they must remain volunteer run.

+In the event that a project’s Leaders decide they would like to hire a contractor to work on a particular aspect of the project, for instance user interface design, then the Project Leaders must manage the recruitment, contracting, and payment on a task/work assignment basis.
+Contractors must be paid upon satisfactory completion of the task/work assignment and execute a completed [OWASP Foundation Consulting Agreement](/www-policy/legal/contractor-template).

 **Failure to comply with any of the above policies may result in expenses, and in particular you reimbursement request, being denied.**